 2. Parasympathetic nervous system, vagus (inhibitory)¶

-The parasympathetic nervous system inhibits the willingness to perform, calms and has a digestive effect.
+The parasympathetic nervous system inhibits motivation, calms and aids digestion.

-Its nerves pass from the brainstem through the cranial nerves/cranial nerves and the sacral region of the spinal cord through the spinal cord nerves.
+Its nerves lead from the brain stem through the cranial nerves and the sacral area of the spinal cord through the spinal cord nerves.

 The parasympathetic nervous system is a network of the brain regions